Family Voices — Jared’s Story

 Submitted by his mother, Pam

-What makes Jared’s death even more tragic is that it didn’t have to happen.
-Jared was the 11th baby to die in this type of portable crib/play yard, with rotating center hinges on the top rails.
-He was the 3rd victim of the Evenflo brand.
-The Evenflo Happy Camper should have been recalled long before Jared’s death.
+Jared was the 11th baby to die in this type of portable crib/play yard, and the 3rd victim of the Evenflo brand.
 The Happy Camper was finally recalled after Jared’s death, but only after continued pressure from the CPSC.

 Before Jared’s death, a voluntary safety standard for play yards/portable cribs with this type of design was being finalized.
 However, Evenflo chose to continue to sell their product “as is” — playing Russian roulette with the lives of our children and Jared lost.